• Menu

 Root-Bound Plants: Time for a Trim and Repot

 By staying vigilant and regularly inspecting your indoor vertical garden, you can identify the plants that may require pruning before any significant issues arise.
-Whether it’s removing unhealthy growth, trimming back overgrown foliage, or encouraging bushier plants, timely pruning can greatly benefit the overall health and appearance of your garden.
-With practice and experience, you will develop a keen eye for spotting plants in need of attention, ensuring your indoor vertical garden remains a thriving and beautiful sanctuary.
+Whether removing unhealthy growth, trimming overgrown foliage, or encouraging bushier plants, timely pruning can significantly benefit your garden’s overall health and appearance.

 Pruning Tips for Common Vertical Garden Plants